iric-soft/epcy/doc/rna_tools.rst

 bulk RNA
 --------

-In the first steps section, we saw how to run EPCY on normalized quantitative data.
+In the `First steps with EPCY <https://epcy.readthedocs.io/en/latest/basic_usage.html>`_, we saw how to run EPCY on normalized quantitative data.
 However, EPCY can work directly on read counts, using *pred_rna* tool:

 .. code:: bash